 By Himanee Gupta

-The Saratoga Farmers’ Market is open Wednesdays from 3 to 6 p.m. and Saturdays from 9 a.m. to 1 p.m. at High Rock Park.
-The farmers’ market will move to the Wilton Mall on November 5.
-Find us online at www.saratogafarmersmarket.org and follow us on Facebook and Instagram.
+The Saratoga Farmers’ Market is open Saturdays from 9 a.m. to 1 p.m. and Wednesdays from 3 to 6 p.m. at High Rock Park in downtown Saratoga Springs.
+Find us online at saratogafarmersmarket.org and follow us on Facebook and Instagram.